MinatoNamikaze02/suitup/README.md

 ## Suit Up
-Suit Up is an intelligent job tracking tool that combines the power of Generative AI and Jobspy to help you keep track of jobs that match your skills.
+Suit Up is an intelligent job tracking tool that combines the power of Generative AI and [jobspy](https://github.com/Bunsly/JobSpy) to help you keep track of jobs that match your skills.
 Simply upload your resume, and Suit Up will sync and display job listings from multiple sources, all in one place.

 ## What it does?